Why Melasma Has Close Ties to Stress

 1 Progesterone Steal

 The stress hormone cortisol and the sex hormone progesterone come from the same precursor, pregnenolone.
-During times of high stress, your body automatically produces more of the stress hormone cortisol.
-In order to keep up with the cortisol demand, the body has to “steal” pregnenolone from progesterone production.
+During times of high stress, your body automatically produces more cortisol.
+In order to keep up with the demand, the body has to “steal” pregnenolone from the progesterone production.

-In other words, during ongoing stress, pregnenolone prioritizes cortisol over progesterone production.
+In other words, during ongoing stress, pregnenolone prioritizes to produce cortisol over progesterone.
 This results in low progesterone levels and a slight estrogen dominance with symptoms similar to high estrogen levels, for example, melasma (!).

 2 Adrenal Burnout

-When stress becomes chronic, the adrenal glands become too tired to produce sufficient stress hormone (cortisol).
+When stress becomes chronic, the adrenal glands become too tired to produce sufficient cortisol.
 When this happens, the feedback loop that keeps hormones balanced is disrupted.

 Without sufficient cortisol from the adrenals, the pituitary gland in the brain doesn’t receive the signal to stop producing its precursor hormone (POMC).
 The overproduction of POMC leads to excess alpha-MSH and ACTH in the blood circulation—both hormones stimulate melanin production in the skin.

-When the sun hits, the skin receives an overwhelming overload of stimuli from pigment stimulating hormones and radiation, which results in an overproduction of pigment.
+When the sun hits, the skin receives an overwhelming load of stimuli from pigment stimulating hormones and radiation, which results in an overproduction of pigment.
+Even with the tiniest amount of sunlight.

 3 Pre-hormones Change Your Cells